Martin Nesbitt: Business career

 From 1996 to 1998, he worked as a vice president of Pritzker Realty group and in 1998, he founded The Parking Spot along with investor Penny Pritzker.
 The Parking Spot offers airport parking services primarily for business travelers.

 In 2013, he co-founded The Vistria Group, a private equity firm, with Chicago businessman Kip Kirkpatrick.
 Both Nesbitt and Kirkpatrick are on the board of Rush University Medical Center.
 Along with a series of other funds, The Vistria Group acquired Apollo Education Group, one of the world's largest private education providers, in 2017, and the parent company of University of Phoenix.
 The firm has over $3.1 billion in assets under management from institutional investors like public retirement plans, corporations, endowments or foundations, high net-worth families, non-U.S. investors and financial institutions.
-Nesbitt additionally serves on the board of CenterPoint Energy, a natural gas and electric company.
+Nesbitt is on the board of CenterPoint Energy, a natural gas and electric company.

 Relationship with Barack Obama

 Nesbitt met Barack and Michelle Obama through Michelle Obama's brother Craig Robinson who was a high school basketball coach.
 He supported Obama's 2004 U.S. Senate bid and was the treasurer on his 2008 presidential campaign.
-Nesbitt is currently on the foundation planning board for the home of the future Barack Obama Presidential Library and Museum.
+As of 2014, Nesbitt was on the foundation planning board for the home of the future Barack Obama Presidential Library and Museum.